shlinkio/shlink-docker-image/README.md

 docker run --name shlink -p 8080:8080 [...] -e DB_HOST=some_mysql_container --link some_mysql_container shlinkio/shlink
 ```

+> If you have considered using SQLite but sharing the database file with a volume, read [this issue](https://github.com/shlinkio/shlink-docker-image/issues/40) first.

 ## Supported env vars

 A few env vars have been already used in previous examples, but this image supports others that can be used to customize its behavior.